Cloudstrucc/Public/docs/Misc/rfc-coe-serviceaccount.md

 ## Mailbox Configuration

-* [ ] Ensure the account has an active **Exchange Online mailbox** (required for use with the Office 365 Outlook connector)
+* [ ] Ensure the account has an active **Exchange Online mailbox**

 ## Security Configuration

-* [ ] Enable **Multifactor Authentication (MFA)** for this account (follow Power Platform and Power Automate conditional access recommendations)
+* [ ] Enable **Multifactor Authentication (MFA)** for this account

 ## Azure App Registration (for using audit log-based flows)